heptarch/heptarch.github.io/drafts/tarkovsky.md

 and shadows slink down the alleys and past the melancholy tower of San Niccolò, that somnolent giant emerging from the piazza Giuseppe Poggi.
 It is a place of secrets.
-Come, let me show you one of them.
+Let me show you one of them.

 I spent the summer of 2012 as a student archivist at the Andrei Tarkovsky International Institute, situated at 91 Via di San